 Every day new vulnerabilities or exploits pop up, and they often impact old versions of operating systems that are no longer supported by their developers.
 Generally, developers only support the last few major versions, as supporting all versions is costly and time-consuming.

-Unsupported versions no longer receive security patches and therefore put your device and sensitive data at risk.
-Always use a supported operated system, and if your device allows it, the latest version.
+Unsupported versions no longer receive security patches, putting your device and sensitive data at risk.
+Always use a supported operating system, and the latest version if your device allows it.

 Here's how to check if your operating system is still supported: